PtychoDV: Vision Transformer-Based Deep Unrolling Network for Ptychographic Image Reconstruction: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We proposed PtychoDV, a novel deep \markup{unrolling} architecture for ptychographic image reconstruction.
+This paper presents PtychoDV, a new DL method for ptychographic image reconstruction.
+The key idea behind PtychoDV is a deep {unrolling} architecture that systematically integrates trainable neural network priors and measurement operators of the ptychography.
+Moreover, we employ a vision transformer to estimate initial images from raw measurements, which allows capturing long-range dependencies in the data effectively.

 The major benefits of PtychoDV include its remarkable performance improvements, both quantitatively and qualitatively, compared to existing deep learning methods.
-This we attribute to two key factors: \emph{(a)} the deep \markup{unrolling} architecture's capacity to leverage information from measurement operators, a feature not present in existing work, and \emph{(b)} the application of a vision transformer that captures the long-range dependencies in the raw data, reflecting the imaging nature of ptychography.
 Furthermore, PtychoDV achieves competitive performance against existing iterative algorithms, but with a substantially lower computational cost.
 Moreover, in sparse sampling setup, PtychoDV outperforms iterative methods.
-The results of PtychoDV demonstrate its potential for applications that require real-time reconstruction or fast sampling.
+The results of PtychoDV show its potential for applications that require real-time reconstruction or fast sampling.

-Another \markup{important application} of PtychoDV is to provide a reliable initialization for existing iterative algorithms.
-This \markup{initialization approach} leads to a reduction in the total number of iterations without sacrificing performance.
+Another {important application} of PtychoDV is to provide a reliable initialization for existing iterative algorithms.
+This {initialization approach} leads to a reduction in the total number of iterations without sacrificing performance.
 Even in cases where the probe is unknown, iterative algorithms can still benefit from PtychoDV's initialization, regardless of whether the testing probe differs from the training one.

+{A key feature of PtychoDV is its ability to incorporate and exchange information from all measurements patches simultaneously in the reconstruction.
+This exchange is technically facilitated through the WF update as described in \eqref{equ:WF} and the attention module in ViT.
+Note that the effectiveness of this exchange is also contingent on the overlap probe ratio.
+Experimental results show that a higher overlap ratio (\emph{e.g.,} sampling pattern of $256:5$) leads to improved performance, indicating enhanced exchange efficiency.
+In contrast, existing approaches without such deliberate exchange (\emph{e.g.,} PtychoNet) achieve similar performance across different sampling patterns.}